bahrus/xtal-sip/README.md

 </xsl:stylesheet>
 ```

 Note the file include.xsl.
-This file is shown below:
+This can be a shared file (across multiple applications, but you can't use an externally hosted CDN for this), full of esoteric (to millennials) xslt.
+The file is shown below:

 ```xml
 <?xml version="1.0"?>